deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 \end{aligned}
 $$

-In a real sense, the posterior gives us not one model, but an entire set of models, with various posterior probabilities.
+In a real sense, the posterior gives us not one model, but an ensemble of models, weighted by their posterior probabilities.
 There may not be a single most likely model - the posterior distribution could have many modes.
 Especially in deep learning, the likelihood, and consequently the posterior, may be high for a wide variety of different weights, corresponding to different functions - that will be important later.

 Thus, to make predictions about future data $$\mathbf{x}$$, we want to ensemble all of the models, weighted by their posterior probability.
 This is done in the posterior predictive, $$p(\mathbf{x} | \mathbf{X}, \mathcal{M})$$.
 We get it by marginalizing $$\mathbf{w}$$ out, over the posterior: